 R: If these young people are up all night, helping us move all of the novels, sleeping bags, decanters, cameras, files, disguise kits, maps, coffee grinders, blueprints, codebooks, fishing rods, notebooks, false menus, briefcases, corkscrews, bird guides, office supplies, goldfish bowls, false maps, garden hoses, magnifying glasses, musical instruments, nets, electrical cords, jewelry, toolboxes, spectroscopes, projectors, pet food, heavy winter coats, playing cards, curtains, caviar spoons, lockpicks, ropes, folding tables and ottomans, dictionaries and atlases, cages, chopsticks, bicycles, grappling hooks, sailing equipment, tin cans, storage tanks, false address books, false blueprints, telegraph devices, smoke canisters, building facades, false coffee grinders, disguise kits— J: You already said disguise kits.

 Master of Disguise: Parodied with the Disguise portion of the volunteer training programme.
 Phase One: Veiled Facial Disguises is simply one person with different expressions.
-In Phase Two: Various Finery Disguises, a photo of a volunteer, B, with "her actual face and regular clothing"—an attractive young woman in elaborate gypsy attire—is accompanied by a picture of an old man.
+In Phase Two: Various Finery Disguises, a photo of a volunteer, B, with "her actual face and regular clothing"—an attractive young woman in elaborate gypsy attire—is accompanied by a picture of an old man in front of a pickup truck.
 The label describes B (now calling herself D) as completely unrecognizable with the Various Finery Disguises.
 Particularly with the older gentleman standing in front of her.

 The Omniscient Council of Vagueness: Specifically, the transcript of the meeting of the "Building Committee".
 Even the narrator didn't know of some issues being discussed, and he was technically in attendance.